Marcus Domask: Southern Illinois (2019–2023)

 Domask spent the first four years of his college career at Southern Illinois, where he was named Missouri Valley Conference Freshman of the Year, second-team All-MVC his freshman and junior seasons, and first-team All-MVC his senior season.
-He suffered from injuries his sophomore year, causing him to only play in 10 games that season.
+He suffered from injuries during his sophomore year, causing him to only play in 10 games that season.
 Still, by the end of his SIU career, he became the second SIU player in history to reach 1,600 points, 500 rebounds, and 300 assists in their career, after Darren Brooks, as well as the ninth-highest all-time scorer for SIU.

 Illinois (2023–2024)

 After the 2022–23 season, his fourth year playing for SIU, he entered the transfer portal.
 On April 10, 2023, he announced he would be transferring to the University of Illinois Urbana-Champaign for his fifth and final year of eligibility.
 Domask was the No. 82 ranked transfer in the portal.

 In the 2023–24 season, Domask proved to be a valuable addition to the Illinois team, scoring a career-high 33 points against Florida Atlantic at the Jimmy V Classic on December 5, 2023.
 He was named Big Ten Player of the Week and AP Player of the Week the week of January 8, 2024, after a 32-point performance against Northwestern and a 26-point outing against Purdue.
 Illinois head coach Brad Underwood nicknamed him "Luka" due to his crafty shooting abilities.

 At the end of the 2023–24 regular season, Domask was named to the coaches' and the Associated Press All-Big Ten first team and the media voting panel's All-Big Ten second team.
 AP also named Domask the Big Ten Newcomer of the Year.

 On March 21, 2024, Domask recorded his first career triple-double with 12 points, 11 rebounds, and 10 assists against Morehead State in the first round of the 2024 NCAA Division I men's basketball tournament.
 It was the 10th ever triple-double achieved in the NCAA tournament.

 After the 2023–24 season ended, Domask sought a medical hardship waiver from the NCAA to play in the 2024–25 season.
 After determining he had exhausted all possible NCAA eligibility, Domask declared for the 2024 NBA draft on April 25, 2024.